Narva - Tartu õppereis 2025

 • Format: Language Practice

-Friday in Library is a social club which brings together people from different cultural backgrounds who want to practice Estonian in a pleasant and welcoming setting.
+Friday in Library is a social circle which brings together people from different cultural backgrounds who want to practice Estonian in a pleasant and welcoming setting.

 The club is a place to get acquainted with one another, have conversations with the help of various forms of communication, play fun team games, and exchange information.